 On the badass workout routine she swears by:

 "I've been really obsessed with Shadowbox in New York City.
 It's a boxing class mixed with some HIIT stuff—burpees, squat jumps, jumping jacks.
 I've realized that punching something is such a release.
-It's a beautiful thing to have for women especially, I think—a source to release your aggression.
-It takes focus and technique and form, and as of these past couple of months, that's just been a great release for me, a good sweat, and a really sick workout.
+It's a beautiful thing to have for women, especially, I think—a source to release your aggression.
+It takes focus and technique and form, and as of this past couple of months, that's just been a great release for me—a good sweat, and a really sick workout.
 Your body gets really toned.
 And I don't run, but after taking that class for a couple of weeks, I got on the treadmill and ran two and a half miles the easiest I've ever run.
 But boxing just makes your endurance so good."

 On her energy-boosting eating habits:

 "I've been enjoying this wave of intermittent fasting, like eight-hour fasting.
 So I only eat from 10 a.m. to 6 p.m., and I pack in those hours with really nutritious meals.
 It's just given me so much more energy and focus.
 Your body digests your food so much better during that time because you're not eating right before bed.
 I've been using this food delivery service called Sun Basket.
-They send you three meals with the recipe and all the ingredients, like Blue Apron.
+They send you three meals with the recipe and all the ingredients—like Blue Apron.
 But the ingredients and recipes are super organic and really diverse.
 They have a lot of international dishes, and they're so, so tasty.
 You can choose if you want Paleo, vegetarian, or vegan, and they only send you exactly what you need.
 So when I'm on set all the time, I come home to my box, cook my three meals, and take them to set."

 On how she stays mentally healthy:

 "I'm also a strong believer in mental health.
 If you want to get that mental checkup, see a therapist.
 I think that's always a good way to deal with anything you have going on, from something super traumatic to the most trivial thing.
 It's just a checkup, like if you go to the dentist or your general physician.
 It's pretty much the same thing for me.
-I think it's really important, especially for black women, to have that resource.
-You watch Insecure or She's Gotta Have It, and you see us trying to break that most and you realize it's really necessary.
+I think it's really important, especially for Black women, to have that resource.
+You watch Insecure, or She's Gotta Have It, and you see us trying to break that mold, and you realize it's really necessary.
 We don't have to be this formidable force that doesn't deal with anything.
 We have things that we need to contend with, and seeing a therapist is definitely on top of my list."

 Want more celebrity beauty secrets?
-Don't miss our exclusive interview and photo shoot with Kiernan Shipka.
+Don't miss our exclusive interview and photoshoot with Kiernan Shipka.